The Charlton Society’s stated mission is the “conservation and improvement of Charlton”

-Our Planning Group is responsible for screening planning policy and for its implementation.
+Our Planning Group is responsible for screening Greenwich planning policy and its implementation.
 This involves considering planning strategy and inspecting new planning applications each month; Greater London Plans and new planning advocacy.

-The group meets regularly and reports back its recommendations to the Society’s main committee.
-It also keeps our members informed about major developments through the Society’s monthly talks, always encouraging Charlton residents to become more involved.
+The Committee keeps our members informed about major developments through the Society’s monthly talks, always encouraging Charlton residents to become involved.

-Once Charlton Society has formed its views, through discussions with its members, the two above groups and in committee meetings it may write to Greenwich Council Planning board suggesting improvements that might be made to an application, or we may object to it altogether.
+Once Charlton Society has formed its views, through discussions with its members, the above two groups and committee meetings it may write to Greenwich Council Planning board suggesting improvements that might be made to an application, or we may object to it altogether.

-The Charlton Society does not comment on private planning applications, apart from very unusual circumstances where they might impact on the wider community.
+(The Charlton Society does not comment on private planning applications, except in very exceptional circumstances where they might impact on the wider community)

 Current issues for the Society are:

-2. Charlton Village – rejuvenation of one of London’s few genuine villages (Save Our Village Action Plan (SOVAP), including the establishment of a 20mph zone)
+1. Charlton Village – rejuvenation of one of London’s few genuine villages (Save Our Village Action Plan (SOVAP), including the establishment of a 20mph zone)

 The current core members of the Society’s Planning Group are:

-Want to get involved with our Planning Group and be part of further successes?
+Wish to get involved with our Planning Group and be part of further successes?
 Please get in touch.
-We welcome new people and new points of view.
+We welcome new people and new points of view